Newsflash! Superannuation changes are now law passing both houses of parliament on 23 November 2016 (and receiving royal assent on 29 November 2016).

 When does the $100,000 non-concessional contributions cap apply, and will it increase?

-Assuming the proposed cut in the new annual non-concessional contributions cap of $100,000 becomes law, it will apply from 1 July 2017.
-Note that if you have more than $1.6 million in your super account, you will not be able to make non-concessional contributions on or after 1 July 2017 (subject to legislation).
+The lower $100,000 NCC cap applies from 1 July 2017.
+Note that if you a total superannuation balance equal to, or more than $1.6 million, you will not be able to make non-concessional contributions on or after 1 July 2017.

 History: For the 2013/2014 year and each financial year back to the 2008/2009 year, the annual non-concessional contributions cap was $150,000 (see table earlier in this article).
 The non-concessional cap increased to $180,000 from the 2014/2015 year, in line with increases in average wages over time.
 Note that since the non-concessional cap was first introduced in July 2007, the 2014/2015 year was the first time the non-concessional cap had been adjusted (likewise with the concessional contributions cap).
 Until the 2014/2015 year, the contributions caps had never been adjusted in line with wage increases as promised.
 Instead the former ALP federal government froze the contributions caps from when they were originally introduced in July 2007, until the end of the 2013/2014 year.
-The Liberal government will now abolished the annual cap of $180,000 (subject to legislation), and from 1 July 2017, replace it with a smaller annual cap of $100,000.
+The Liberal government has now abolished the annual cap of $180,000 taking effect from 1 July 2017,and from 1 July 2017, have replaced it with a smaller annual cap of $100,000.

 Additional 2016/2017 Contributions Guides